 Although acute poisoning is more obvious and sometimes has grave effects, chronic exposure is much more present in the population in general.
-Finally, mycotoxins can cause changes in immune, nervous system, behavior, mood and even development problems like stunting.
+Finally, mycotoxin exposure can cause changes in immune, nervous system, behavior, mood and even development problems like stunting.

-The other way that molds can affect your health is through allergy and IgE-mediated pathways.
+The other way that mold exposure can affect your health is through allergy and IgE-mediated pathways.
 Mold can introduce multiple different types of antigens to your system.
 One of the main antigens involved is mold spores.
-Mold can lead to asthma, hypersensitivity reactions, and pulmonary inflammatory disease.
+Mold can lead to asthma, hypersensitivity reactions, and mold related illnesses such as pulmonary inflammatory disease.

 There are many different variants that could cause a patient to have one reaction compared to another.
 One of these factors is the human leukocyte antigen (HLA) patterns.
 Another likely significant factor is the glutathione transferase genes.
 One study found that polymorphism in GSTP1 influenced illness and treatment after exposure to water-damaged buildings(5).

 Lastly, what could we do to test if we have been poisoned by mold?
-The best tests to utilize are our urine mycotoxin test and our home environment test the EMMA.
-These tests will give you a comprehensive mold and mycotoxin look into your body and home.
+The best testing methods to utilize are our urine mycotoxin test and our home environment test the EMMA.
+Mold testing will give you a comprehensive mold and mycotoxin look into your body and home.
 For more information on these tests, I recommend reading about finding mold in your home and about mold growth.

 1 A. Bertero, A. Moretti, L. J. Spicer, F. Caloni, Fusarium Molds and Mycotoxins: Potential Species-Specific Effects.
 Toxins (Basel) 10, (2018).